ya0z/dataeng_test/section1/README.md

 ```
 # Processing logic:
 ## Assumptions
-- The dataset will arrive in the filename *dataset.csv*
+- The dataset will arrive in the filename *dataset.csv* exactly at 1am daily.
 - The output dataset will be the filename *dataset-output.csv*
 - Salutation list can be found: [salutation list](https://www.codeproject.com/Questions/262876/Titles-or-Salutation-list), assuming the salutation is prefix of the name field.
 - Using pandas dataframe float64 datatype will automatically remove zero-padding in the price column.